zenhack/haas/examples/puppet_headnode/README.md

     ...

-Each of these should be the mac address off of which you expect a node too boot. `make-links` will then make some symlinks, the effect of which is that the corresponding nodes will boot into the CentOS installer on their next boot (by default, they will chainload to the disk).
+Each of these should be the mac address off of which you expect a node to boot. `make-links` will then make some symlinks, the effect of which is that the corresponding nodes will boot into the CentOS installer on their next boot (by default, they will chainload to the disk).
 You can then use the HaaS API to force-reboot the nodes.